A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Appendix

-References ~\cite{gomez2012bounded,graham1997stochastic} formulated the independence assumption that we use in Theorem \ref{thm: conj} as the problem of \emph{propagation of chaos}, which originates from the study of equivalent interacting particles in statistical physics \cite{kac1959probability,chaintron2021propagation}.
-For the propagation of chaos, each particle in any finite set of particles yields an i.i.d. nonlinear Markov process in the mean-field limit \cite{kac1959probability}.
+that is induced by a Markov process.
+References~\cite{gomez2012bounded,graham1997stochastic} formulated the independence assumption that we use in Theorem \ref{thm: conj} as the problem of \emph{propagation of chaos}, which originates from the study of equivalent interacting particles in statistical physics {\cite{kac1959probability,chaintron2022propagation}}.
+For the propagation of chaos, each particle in any finite set of particles yields an i.i.d.~nonlinear Markov process in the mean-field limit \cite{kac1959probability}.

 A similar convergence analysis to \eqref{eq: error} was discussed in Theorem 4.3 of \cite{gomez2012bounded} and in Theorem 3.1 of \cite{graham1997stochastic}.
 One of the main assumptions in those papers is that the size of any set of agents that one is studying (e.g., by examining their joint distribution) must be finite and does not grow as one increases the system size $N$.
 This assumption corresponds to the constraint in Conjecture \ref{thm: conj} that the maximum hyperedge size $M$ is finite.